Traecp/DEVA/README.md

 + Installation:

-	A binary package has been built for Microsoft Windows (32 bit, python 2.7): DEVA-2.0.3.win32.msi.
+	A binary package has been built for Microsoft Windows (32 bit, python 2.7): DEVA-X.Y.Z.win32.msi.
+This file is found in the for_Windows folder.
 Just double click on this file to execute the installation.

 	For linux user you can install DEVA with: python setup.py install (you have to be root (sudo) to install)